Destinations Greece Athens

 Exarchia edge · 1889 neoclassical building

-The most important Greek antiquities collection in the world — the Mask of Agamemnon, the Antikythera Mechanism, the bronze Zeus.
-Most travellers skip it because it's outside the centre; do not.
+The most important collection of Greek antiquities anywhere: the Mask of Agamemnon, the Antikythera Mechanism, the bronze Zeus.
+Most travellers skip it for being outside the centre; don’t.
 Half a day.

 €12Half a day